BREAKING NEWS

 Jacobs went to his apartment and changed into a long-sleeve security jacket, dark pants and a mask, prosecutors said.

-For the next two hours, Gambles circled the area and waited for Gambles to return to his car, according to prosecutors.
+For the next two hours, Jacobs circled the area and waited for Gambles to return to his car, according to prosecutors.
 Surveillance footage showed Jacobs getting into Gambles’ car while waiting and stealing a gun from the console.

 "An innocent man was out enjoying dinner with a friend when his life was taken by a violent stranger.
 The jury's verdict triggered an automatic punishment of life without the possibility of parole for this senseless and terrible crime," District Attorney Greg Willis said.